ipkevin/John-Wick-Blackjack-Game/README.md

 ### How to Use

-* Clone repo
+* Clone repo and browse to the folder
-* npm -i to install dependencies
+* "npm i" to install dependencies
-* npm run start to begin a local game
+* "npm run start" to begin a local game

 ### Play Online Without Compiling